 The news reports inevitably focused on cyber-attacks on major corporations, such as the data thefts from TalkTalk, Three and Tesco Bank, as well as the extraordinary autumn story of the attack on Dyn, which made use of IoT-enabled household devices, such as fridges and toasters, to form a botnet that successfully brought down an enormous number of websites, both large and small.

-Whilst the past year was eventful, to say the least, in terms of cybersecurity threats, it’s likely that cyber-related incidents will continue to grow in 2017, both in the sheer number of attacks and the level of sophistication used in those attacks.
+Whilst the past year was eventful, to say the least, in terms of cybersecurity threats, it’s likely that cyber-related incidents will continue to grow in the future, both in the sheer number of attacks and the level of sophistication used in those attacks.

 It’s therefore vital that business owners take steps to educate themselves, and their workforce, on the type of threats they could potentially experience.
-In this article, we examine some of the key trends for 2017 in the cybersecurity / small business world.
+In this article, we examine some of the key trends in the cybersecurity world.

 Most SME owners naively believe that ransomware is something that could only happen to a huge corporate.
 After all, surely the cybercriminals would want to target companies that could afford to pay out a ransom of £1million or more?